Vermox Generic (Mebendazole) from Canada

 - First, it interacts with sodium iodide-i-131, which is used to treat certain thyroid conditions.
 If you’re taking this medication, you should avoid taking Vermox as well.

-- Finally, Vermox can also interact with cimetidine, which is used to treat heartburn and ulcers.
+- Finally, Mebendazole can also interact with cimetidine, which is used to treat heartburn and ulcers.
 If you’re taking cimetidine, you should avoid taking Vermox as well.

 Taking these two drugs together can cause serious adverse effects, so it is important to be aware of the potential interactions.
 If you are taking any other medication, be sure to mention it to your doctor before starting mebendazole.

-If you or someone you know has overdosed on mebendazole, it is vital to call 911.
+If you or someone you know has overdosed, it is vital to call 911.
 Symptoms of an overdose include:

 - abdominal pain